Mohammedirfan1301/College/CIV/ps3a/ps3a-readme.txt

 OS:     Xubuntu 14.04LTS 64bit
 Machine: ASUS Laptop / Custom built Desktop (Intel/Nvidia PCs) Text editor:  Kate Text Editor (KDE editor)
-Hours to complete assignment (optional):  ~5 hours or so.
+Hours to complete assignment:  ~5 hours or so.
 Probably more.
 I lost track at some point.

 /**********************************************************************
  *  Briefly explain the workings of the features you implemented.